 The ever-growing landscape of web-based applications is analogous to the rise of the coffee shop in the ’90s.
 Starbucks, Peets, and Coffee Bean and Tea Leaf created a culture of coffee drinkers who don’t think twice about ordering a non-fat-half-caf-no-foam latte.
 In the online productivity marketplace we have apps like Basecamp, Freshbooks and Intervals creating an online culture of small businesses growing accustomed to getting things done with web-based time tracking, task management and project management applications.
 Small business are becoming increasingly more comfortable entrusting their business to online software, and more demanding in the features they expect their online software to include.

 Each week, several more web-based applications join the fray.
 If you are designing and developing online software, first, welcome to the club, second, take these tips into consideration to cut down on your development time.
 We’ve been designing and developing web sites and web-based applications for ten years and have learned a lot along the way.
-Following are some tips useful for staying out of your own way and launching a successful online app.
+Following are some web development best practices and tips that are useful for staying out of your own way and launching a successful online app.

 Test.
 Test.
 Test.
 Then, test again.